Carlovan/graphicalgs/README.md

 >`draw(screen, color)`

->>Draws the node as a circle with the label inside.
+>>Draws the node as an anti-aliased circle with the label inside and returns the rectangle to be updated on the screen (using *pygame.display.update()*)
 >>+ *screen*: a *pygame.Surface* object, the surface where the node will be draw on.
 >>+ *color*: a *pygame.Color* compatible object, the color the node will be draw with.